D4rkwat3r/ProjZ/README.md

-# ProjZ
+# Clover Space / Project Z
-A simple asynchronous library for interaction with Project Z
+A simple asynchronous library for interaction with Clover Space (Project Z)

 ### ❗ Outdated.
 I am not responsible for the functionality of the library at the moment.
 If the API hasn't changed much after the rebranding, this should work.